yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-clusters-geopartition.md

 ## Prerequisites

 - Must be deployed in a VPC.
 Create a VPC for each region where you want to deploy the nodes in the cluster.
-YugabyteDB Managed supports AWC and GCP for peering.
-Refer to [Peer VPCs](../../cloud-vpcs/cloud-add-vpc-aws/).
+Refer to [VPC network overview](../../cloud-vpcs/cloud-vpc-intro/).
 - Create a billing profile and add a payment method before you can create a Dedicated cluster.
 Refer to [Manage your billing profile and payment method](../../../cloud-admin/cloud-billing-profile/).

 ## Create a partition-by-region cluster